-- Has a 125-member team of trained volunteers.
+- Is a 150-member team of trained volunteers.

-- Is a Peer Visitor program for ALL types of brain injuries, for example:
+- Is a Peer Visitor program for ALL types of brain injuries, including:

 - Provides Hope, Support, Empathy, Education, and Information for hospitalized and rehabilitating brain injury survivors and their families from someone who has BEEN THERE and DONE THAT! ©